EdisonKun/git_learning/README.md

 `git init`
-**if you want to connect to a repository on github** `git remote add origin git＠github.com:your_repositry.git`
+**if you want to connect to a repository on github** `git remote add origin git＠github.com:your_repositry.git` `origin` is the default name of your remote connection

 ### Add something in your repository
 `git add <filename> or *(all file in the derictory)` this is add new file or add file which you have changed the content